 Last year, Levi’s came out with a pair of high-waisted jeans designed to make your butt look rounder (priorities) by practically squishing your stomach while simultaneously giving you a wedgie.
 Women who’ve tried on a pair have confessed that the material, 100% cotton, was stiff and inflexible, they couldn’t bend or sit in it, but they loved the way it made their derriere resemble the peach emoji.

 Some of the more critical comments read like this:

 So we’ve reached that stage where we now want our pants to give us wedgies?

 Another item dedicated to feeding yet another insecurity that women have developed and are willing to spend lots of money to get rid of (no kidding, the jeans start at $88).
 Add that to the list of false eyelashes and nails, hair extensions, vagina tightening cream and whatever the heck this is.

 This isn’t about policing what people wear; you can run around naked for all I care.
 This is about the subliminal messages that accompany societal and fashion norms and why they’re so different for men and women.
 Why do women have the sole privilege of being painfully uncomfortable in high heels?
 Why do our jeans have pockets that are too small to fit our keys in, let alone our wallets?
-Why is makeup solely reserved for women for the most part?
-Why are men always relatively covered up, be it at the beach or on the tennis court?
-Why is male nudity in films as rare as female nudity is common?
+Why is makeup primarily marketed to women?
+Why are men usually covered up, relatively speaking, be it at the beach or on the tennis court?
+Why is male frontal nudity in films as rare as female nudity is common?
 And so on.